Sachinj29/Blog_Platform/README.md

 ### 🎨 Frontend (React UI)

 The frontend is a dynamic and responsive Single-Page Application (SPA) built with React.
-It provides a clean, modern user interface for interacting with the backend API, allowing users to register, log in, view posts, and create new content in a seamless experience.
+It provides a clean, modern user interface for interacting with the backend API, allowing users to register, log in, view posts, create new content, and manage their own posts in a seamless experience.

 #### Frontend Technology Stack